Fyodir/POD/README.md

 ## Differences between Product Types & Product Instances
 **Product Type**
-contains the meta data concerning a specific product.
+contains the meta data concerning a product.
 This includes details such as:
 - Product Name
 - Suppliers
 - Product EROS